 Studies have shown that there are higher amounts of delta waves in people with sleep inertia.
 These delta waves are generated during deep sleep where healing and restorative functions of the body take place.
 Beta waves which are produced by the brain to give you a sense of being alert, are found in smaller quantities in people with sleep inertia.

 Slower brain reactivation

 Remember the prefrontal cortex (PFC)?
 During sleep inertia, it can take some time for it to begin fully functioning with all the regions of your brain that control your bodily functions and movements.
-Because it is in charge of your reasoning and self-control, the slow activation of the PFC leads to the disorientation and grogginess felt during sleep inertia.
+Because it is in charge of your reasoning and self-control, the slow activation of the PFC leads to disorientation and grogginess.

 Slow blood flow in the brain

 From the time that you wake up and regain all your senses, there could be a delay in blood flowing to and reaching your brain.
 This lack of oxygenated blood circulation to the brain has also been found to be a cause of sleep inertia.

 Sleep inertia can last for 5 to 30 minutes, but the effects can be felt for up to 4 hours.
 During that period, it’s likely you will feel unfocused and unable to be fully present.

 There are five ways you can prevent this groggy state.